Skip to Content

 Cooked turkey breast on a Christmas plate.

-How to Make This Easy Slow Cooker Turkey Breast Recipe
+How to Make The Slow Cooker Turkey Breast Recipe

 I made this recipe using boneless turkey breast, though you can use bone-in turkey breast.
 It’s just easier to slice up at the end.